agenceamiral/cakephp_thumbnail_helper/README.md

 Installation
 ===================================

-Put the thumbnail.php file in the app/views/helpers directory
+Put the ThumbnailHelper.php file in the app/View/Helper directory

 Usage